OSEHRA-Sandbox/M-Tutorial/source/BasicCommands_Lesson.rst

   GTM> HALT

-this will return you to the command prompot of your shell interpreter.
+this will return you to the command prompt of your shell interpreter.

 Next Lesson: :ref:`basic-coding-style-lesson-label`.